 Also, in bad news for Alex, an article recently came out from the Scripps Research Institute that completely ruins the man-made virus theory.

-Christian Anderson, the author of the study, said, quote, By comparing the available genome sequence data for known coronavirus strains, we can firmly determine that SARS-CoV-2 originated through natural processes.
+Christian Anderson, the author of the study, said, quote, by comparing the available genome sequence data for known coronavirus strains, we can firmly determine that SARS coronavirus 2 originated through natural processes.

-I guess you can believe all these scientists whose articles published in the Nature Medicine Journal or you can believe Alex Jones who just makes things up to suit whatever mood he's in on a given day.
+I guess you can believe all these scientists whose article is published in the Nature Medicine Journal, or you can believe Alex Jones, who just makes things up to suit whatever mood he's in on a given day.

 But Laurie Garrett is basically just writing a piece that's meant to offer some realistic, concrete advice for people who might end up in a similar position as people in Italy are in now.